-At Woodford Valley we implement the National Curriculum but put our own creative touch and pedagogy to our delivery.
-We believe strongly in enriching The Literacy Curriculum with visits to theatres, inviting productions into school, using visitors such as authors, drama specialists (in particular, the local Salisbury Playhouse) to deliver workshops which impact and enhance work children have been undertaking in school.
-We hold an annual Book Week which focuses on a particular genre.
+At Woodford Valley, we implement the National Curriculum but put our own creative touch and pedagogy to our delivery.
+We believe strongly in enriching The Literacy Curriculum with visits to theatres, inviting productions into school, using visitors such as authors, drama specialists (for example, the local Salisbury Playhouse) to deliver workshops which impact and enhance work children have been undertaking in school.
+We hold an annual Book Week which focuses on a particular book or genre.

 We also believe in ensuring writing is purposeful and therefore writing is linked to our class text, history, geography and science topics as well as current affairs such as National elections.
 We ask children to present work in a variety ways such as presentations, speeches, debates, written narrative, argument and script writing.
 We currently have a School Radio Station which provides children with real writing opportunities.